What is the number one cause of spoiled meat? – it is a common question all over the world for meat lovers.

 Conclusion

-So, what is the number one cause of spoiled meat? improper storage.
+So, what is the number one cause of spoiled meat?
+The growth of harmful bacteria is the number one cause of spoiled meat.

 In order to prevent your meat from spoiling, it’s important to store it in a cool, dry place with consistent temperatures.